wix-incubator/quix/documentation/docs/installation.md

   * Or `host.docker.internal` (macOS only)

 #### DB
 Quix also uses MySQL to store notebooks and other application data.
-Location of this data is specified by `DB_VOLUME_PATH`.
+The default docker-compose uses a mysql container, so no further setup is needed.
 As an alternative, you can also use an external MySQL database, by specifying some of the following variables:
 * DB_NAME - defaults to `quix`, must exist
 * DB_USER - defaults to `root`